baconadmiral/BookS/README.md

 Extract the tomcat files to your desired location

 IntelliJ Project Setup:
+I had to get a free trial of IntelliJ IDEA Ultimate since the community edition does not support Java EE

 You will need to setup IntelliJ to interface with Tomcat using the "Edit Configurations" popup located in the upper right corner next to the Run icon.
 Click the "+" icon in the upper left corner then select "Tomcat Server"

 MySql Setup: